Opinion | Republicans want to gaslight you into thinking they’re looking out for you

 “Across the nation, Republican governors and legislators are showing Americans what conservative leadership looks like.
 What it means to respect the people we serve.
 To hear them out.
 To stand up for them and walk alongside them,” Reynolds said.
-That’s some grade-A [barnyard expletive].
+That’s some grade-A barnyard expletive.

 Just two days after saying that pablum, Reynolds signed into law on Thursday a bill that immediately banned transgender women and girls from competing in women’s sports.
 She has called it a “fairness issue.”
 How is keeping athletes from competing in their sport “fair”?
 Iowa now joins 10 other states prohibiting transgender athletes from women’s sports.